-How can a business owner or leader keep their business afloat during this challenging time?
+How can a business stay afloat during this challenging time?

 The CARES Act has some helpful provisions that can generate tax refunds and cash flow.
 One of the items highlighted by this article is the now-permitted 5-year Net Operating Loss carryback (H.R.
 748 §2303).

-What does this mean for a business owner?
+What does the Net Operating Loss carryback mean for a business?

 As a result of the CARES Act, it is now possible to take losses from returns that have been recently filed and carry losses back to a higher tax rate year instead of carrying them only forward to a lower tax rate year.
 Every $10,000 of loss carried back equals $3,500 in your pocket now instead of saving $2,100 later against future taxes.